LukaszHoszowski/SF-s_Rout-SFR/README.md

 - be default number of workers in equal to half of available threads of the machine

-- by default logs level for rotating file (3 part, up to 1_000_000 bytes) is set to DEBUG, for stdout is set to WARNING
+- by default logs level for rotating file (3 part, up to 1_000_000 bytes) is set to INFO, for stdout is set to WARNING

 - progress bar is based on quantity of items and my show incorrect ETA